zackstout/beatles-songwriting/README.md

 - ✅ _Yesterday_: uses same exact idea as Here there everywhere
 - ✅ _Moon river_, another great example of this vii-III-vi move.
 - Which, we reinterpret as a ii-V-i, modulating to the parallel minor scale.
 Nice (From E to C#m).
+- So, again, the 7-3-6-2-5-1 chain can be interpreted as 2 ii-V-I groups, linked together.

 ---